dantaki/somatic_sim/README.md

 ## 9. Sub-sample BAM

-You can calculate the coverage `bedtools genomecov` estimates by dividing the sum of the product of depth and number of reads o the total number of reads.
+You can calculate the coverage `bedtools genomecov` estimates by dividing the sum of the product of depth and number of reads to the total number of reads.

+> SUM( DEPTH * N_READS ) / SUM(N_READS)

 Then take the target coverage and divide by the mean coverage to get the fraction to subsample.